 For years, Ambien has been considered safer than many other sedatives.
 However, over the last several years, the drug has become more frequently misused.
 People begin taking higher and higher doses of Ambien to get the same desired sleep-inducing effect.
 As tolerance to the drug increases, dependence develops.
 Other people take Ambien recreationally when they discover the drug causes a “high” or eases anxiety.
 After taking the drug, these people intentionally stay awake to feel its intoxicating effects.

-When a person who has developed dependence Ambien stops taking the drug, they experience withdrawal.
+When a person who has developed an Ambien addiction and stops taking the drug, they experience withdrawal.
 Withdrawal occurs as the brain tries to reestablish normal activity.
-The symptoms range from mild to severe depending on the dosage the person was taking, how long they used the drug, if they took other drugs or alcohol with the Ambien, and whether they swallowed pills, injected, or snorted the drug.
+Withdrawal symptoms range from mild to severe depending on the dosage the person was taking, how long they used the drug, if they took other drugs or alcohol with the Ambien, and whether they swallowed pills, injected, or snorted the drug.
 Symptoms can be acute, lasting for a few days, or protracted, lasting for months.
-The intensity of symptoms in protracted withdrawal often fluctuates and is described by some people as coming in waves.
+The intensity of withdrawal symptoms in protracted withdrawal often fluctuates and is described by some people as coming in waves.
 In most cases, withdrawal symptoms begin between 24 – 72 hours of taking the last dose of the drug.

 Symptoms of Ambien Withdrawal

 A common symptom of Ambien withdrawal is rebound insomnia.
 When rebound insomnia occurs, the person has difficulty going to sleep or staying asleep that is worsened by abruptly stopping sleeping pills.
 Insomnia may be worse than it ever was before and continue to worsen over several days.